-Four years after the original Outlast released in 2013, Outlast 2 follows the perspective of Blake Langermann.
-In Outlast 2, we find ourselves right in the thick of Sullivan Knoth and his followers, who are preparing for the tribulations of the end of times.
-It’s been critically praised for the graphics, sound design and atmosphere.
+Four years after the original Outlast released in 2013 developed by Red Barrels, the sequel follows the perspective of Blake Langermann.
+We find ourselves right in the thick of Sullivan Knoth and his followers, who are preparing for the tribulations of the end of times.
+Critically praised for the graphics, sound design and atmosphere, Outlast 2 is a game you need to play.
 So, check out all you need to know and a spoiler-free review now!

 Journalist Blake Langermann and his wife Lynn are roaming the Arizona desert to explore the murder of an unnamed pregnant woman.
 However, after their helicopter crashes, they are separated from each other.
 And now Blake is trying to find his wife.
 All whilst travelling through a village inhabited by a deranged sect that believes the end of days are upon them.
 Check out the story trailer below!